 Like Furbo, this model also comes with a handy treat dispenser, and one that lets you both schedule treat times and throw treats variable distances.

 Next up on our list is the Petkit Mate, which is quite similar in appearance to our top-rated product.
 Find out more about it, below:

 With a tall, home speaker-like design and elegant wooden casing, the Petkit Mate may be one of the best options to go for if you’re in search of a low-key option that’ll blend with the decor.

 Like Furbo, it’s a looker, but quite unlike Furbo, it has the added bonus of a rotating base.
 This means that you get an unbeatable 340-degree vista of the room, so if your pet’s in there, you’re sure to see them.
-This feature also makes up for a lack of motion detector.
+This feature also makes up for a lack of a motion detector.

 Petkit Mate also allows you to play with your pets remotely and share snaps of their antics with friends and family.

-Perfect for those on a budget, the CleverDog Camera is another of our favourite devices, designed to help you keep an eye on your prized pets.
+Perfect for those on a budget, the CleverDog Camera is another of our favorite devices, designed to help you keep an eye on your prized pets.
 Here's everything you need to know about it:

 Sure, it isn’t quite as pretty as Furbo or Petmate, but it does everything you’d want it to, including two-way audio, a decent-quality camera, and sending you a snap whenever it detects movement or noise.

 Overall, if it doesn’t bother you too much that the CleverDog Camera looks like… well, a camera, then it’s well worth considering.